ExpediaGroup/github-webhook-proxy/CONTRIBUTING.md

 Upon Pull Request submission, your code will be reviewed by the maintainers.
 They will confirm at least the following:

 -   Tests run successfully (unit, coverage, integration, style).
 -   Contribution policy has been followed.

-Two (human) reviewers will need to sign off on your Pull Request before it can be merged.
+One (human) reviewer will need to sign off on your Pull Request before it can be merged.